bswck/slothy/docs/guidelines.md

 # make_df() not called at the module level at all!
 # Someone else could import us and THEN call make_df(), perhaps
-# due to the instruction chain starting in their
+# due to the instruction stack initiated in their
 # `if __name__ == "__main__"` section.
 ```